Type-Based Termination for Futures: Introduction

-The Curry-Howard correspondence has recently been extended to map propositions to communication protocols, proofs to concurrent processes, and cut elimination in (variations of) sequent calculi to computation and communication~\cite{Caires10concur,Wadler12jfp} Adding (co)inductive types and terminating recursion (including productivity of corecursive definitions) poses the same difficulties here as in the functional setting.
-Recall that only certain recursive programs constitute valid applications of (co)induction principles.
-Roughly speaking, inductive calls must occur on data smaller than the input and dually, coinductive calls must be guarded by further codata output.
-In either case, we are concerned with the change of (co)data size in call sequences.
-Since exactly inferring this is intractable, languages like Coq resort to syntactic criteria that are overly conservative \cite{Coq}.
+Adding (co)inductive types and terminating recursion (including productive corecursive definitions) to any programming language is a non-trivial task, since only certain recursive programs constitute valid applications of (co)induction principles.
+Briefly, inductive calls must occur on data smaller than the input and, dually, coinductive calls must be guarded by further codata output.
+In either case, we are concerned with the decrease of (co)data size---height of data and observable depth of codata---in a sequence of recursive calls.
+Since inferring this exactly is intractable, languages like Agda (before version 2.4) \cite{Abel2016jfp} and Coq \cite{Coq} resort to conservative syntactic criteria like the \emph{guardedness check}.

-One solution to avoid such conservative, syntactic checks is to track the flow of (co)data sizes at the type level with \emph{sized types} pioneered by Hughes et al.~\cite{Hughes96popl} and further developed by others \cite{AmadioCoupet, Barthe2004fgpu, Blanqui}.
-A modern approach to sized types is given by Abel and Pientka~\cite{Abel2012fics, Abel2016jfp}: inductive and coinductive types are indexed by the height and observable depth of their data and codata, respectively.
-Consider the type definitions in example \ref{ex:recur-ty} in the language we propose: $\nat[i]$ of unary natural numbers less than or equal to $i$ and $\str_A[i]$ of infinite $A$-streams that allow observing the first $i+1$ elements before reaching undefined or divergent behavior. $\oplus$ and $\&$ are \emph{internal} and \emph{external} choice, respectively, which correspond to variant and lazy record types in the functional setting.
+One solution that avoids syntactic checks is to track the flow of (co)data size at the type level with \emph{sized types}, as pioneered by Hughes et al.~\cite{Hughes96popl} and further developed by others \cite{Barthe2004fgpu,Blanqui,Abel2008lmcs,Abel2016jfp}.
+Inductive and coinductive types are indexed by the height and observable depth of their data and codata, respectively. \textcolorbf{red}{Consider the equirecursive type definitions in Example \ref{ex:recur-ty} adorned with our novel \emph{sized type refinements}}: $\nat[i]$ describes unary natural numbers less than or equal to $i$ and $\str_A[i]$ describes infinite $A$-streams that allow the first $i+1$ elements to be observed before reaching potentially undefined or divergent behavior. $\oplus$ and $\&$ are respectively analogous to eager variant record and lazy record types in the functional setting.